wahyutirta/wahyutirta/README.md

 <em>
     Hello, I am Wahyu Tirta a tech ethusiast, AI ethusiast with bachelor degree in computer science from <a href="https://www.unud.ac.id/?lang=en"> <b>Udayana University</b>, Bali</a>. <br>
     <b>A passionate self-learner</b> a <b>Machine Learning Engineer</b>&nbsp; and a web developer,&nbspwho is <b>obsessed</b>
-    with <b>Data science, Web Developemnt</b> and always looking to find patterns of which are hidden in the data but also build a mini project based on those patterns
+    with <b>Data science, Web Developemnt</b> and always not only looking to find patterns of which are hidden in the data but also build a mini project based on those patterns
 </em>
 <hr>

+### about me
-- 💡 &nbsp;I like to explore new technologies and develop software solutions and quick code hacks.\
+- 💡 &nbsp;I like to explore new technologies and develop software solutions and quick code hacks.
-- 🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
+- 🎓 &nbsp;Bachelor of Computer Science from Udayana University
-- 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+- 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, and web development.
-- ✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+- ✍️ &nbsp;In my free time, I develop machine learning algorithm in native python.
-- 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+- 💬 &nbsp;Feel free to reach out for volunteering, or just for some interesting discussion.
-- 💬 &nbsp;Ask me about ...
-- 📫 &nbsp;How to reach me: ...
-- 😄 &nbsp;Pronouns: ...
-- ⚡ &nbsp;Fun fact: ...

 <img height="180em" src="https://github-readme-stats-eight-theta.vercel.app/api/top-langs/?username=wahyutirta&layout=compact&langs_count=8&theme=algolia" align="right"/>